-On September 10 at Mt.
-Olive Baptist Church on 701 E. Delevan Street in Buffalo at 12:00 P.M. the area church leaders will be revealing their commitment and plan to push back against abortion which they insist is a great social injustice.
+On February 5 at Mt.
+Olive Baptist Church on 701 E. Delevan Street in Buffalo at 2:00 P.M. the area church leaders revealed their commitment and plan to push back against abortion which they insist is a great social injustice.
 The campaign is designed to sound the alarm among all the communities in Buffalo from the Black and Hispanic, urban to suburban, Catholic to Protestant.
 According to New York State vital statistics, 37% of all black pregnancies in Buffalo end in abortion.

 “This reality is unacceptable and needs to change.
 We cannot rely on government to change it for us.
 This is a God-sized problem that requires God’s people to step up.”Rev. William Gillison

 The group holds that abortion is having a devastating impact on the ability of our communities to flourish.